 Renewal of State Plan for Assistive Technology- Kobena Bonney

 Under the AT Act, every state that gets money must file a state plan for AT.
-The next round is due around Fe.
-2015.
+The next round is due around Feb 2015.
 It is time for the program staff to make decisions.
 Whatever is put in the plan must be reported on.
 The plan must include: public awareness, outreach, device loan and demo, reuse, and finance options.
 In terms of specifics, it is up to individual programs in each state to decide how this is done and to provide details to the feds on how requirements will be met.

 Volunteers will be needed to work on this plan, to help with review of plan as it is and to help figure out what if any changes will be made going forward.
 It is hopeful that there will be a plan ready for discussion at the next meeting in December.